andrea-acampora/nestjs-ddd-quickstarter/README.md

 These building blocks are built around the _OOP_ and _FP_ techniques and their role is to help to manage complexity and ensure clarity behavior within the domain model.

 **Entities**
+Entities represent domain objects that have a distinct `identity` and `lifecycle`.
+Unlike value objects, which are defined solely by their attributes, entities are primarily distinguished by their identity, which remains consistent over time despite changes to their attributes.
+Entities should be behavior-oriented and they should expose expressive methods that communicate domain behaviors instead of exposing state.
+[NestJS](https://docs.nestjs.com/) provides support for entities through its integration with _Object-Relational Mapping (ORM)_ tools such as [Mikro-ORM](https://mikro-orm.io/), [TypeORM](https://typeorm.io/) and [Prisma](https://www.prisma.io/).
+While these tools help with persistence, it is essential to align [NestJS](https://docs.nestjs.com/) entities with DDD principles to ensure a clear separation of concerns.

+There are two primary strategies to consider when integrating [NestJS](https://docs.nestjs.com/) entities with _DDD_:

+1. Separating `Persistence Entities` from `Domain Entities`: with this approach, the domain model is kept clean and independent of the persistence layer.
+Persistence entities are used strictly for database operations, while domain entities encapsulate business logic.
+The pros of this approach are: a clear separation of concerns, an improved maintainability and testability and finally domain entities remain persistence-agnostic.
+The main drawback is that it introduces additional complexity due to the need for mapping between domain and persistence entities.

+2. Using `Persistence Entities` as `Domain Entities`: this approach consolidates domain and persistence concerns into a single model, leveraging persistence entities to contain both database and domain logic.
+The benfeit of this approach is the simplicity of the codebase by reducing duplication while the drawback is the coupling between domain logic and persistence concerns.

 **Value Objects**